vilhjalmur89/Firmware/README_eprosima.rst

 Now we need to do some modifications to use the both codes together.
-Add a publish method to all publisher on that way:
+Add a publish method to all publisher

 -  *sensor_combined_Publisher.h*